-(1) Where provided, the condition of the corrosion prevention system of ballast tanks is to be examined.
-For ballast tanks, excluding double bottom ballast tanks, where a hard protective coating is found in POOR condition and it is not renewed, where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied from the time of construction, the tanks in question are to be examined at annual intervals.
+- (1) Where provided, the condition of the corrosion prevention system of ballast tanks is to be examined.
+For ballast tanks, excluding double bottom ballast tanks, where a hard protective coating is found to be in less than Good condition and it is not renewed, or where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied from the time of construction, the tanks in question are to be examined at annual intervals.
 Thickness measurements are to be carried out as "deemed necessary by the Surveyor".
-(2023)
+(2024) - Note : The term "deemed necessary by the Surveyor" means the cases as specified in Ch 1, 801.
+3 of the Guidance.